 It goes without saying that physical fitness is an important part of life in the Army.
 That’s why we’ve developed a system of Physical Employment Standards (PES) to ensure that all our people are up to the task.

 Thinking of joining the Army?
 The Role Fitness Test (Entry) is used as the selection standard to confirm that potential soldiers/officer cadets are at the appropriate level of fitness to commence Basic Training.
 The Role Fitness Test (Entry) will consist of: Seated Med Ball Throw, Mid Thigh Pull and a 2 km Run.
 See poster below for further information

 The Role Fitness Test Entry (Physical Training) programme is a progressive guideline designed to help you prepare for the entry tests and standards mentioned above.
 Because the programme uses body resistance exercises and cardiovascular training, no specialist equipment is needed – just you and your motivation to train.

 ROLE FITNESS TEST (BASIC TRAINING)

-The Role Fitness Test (Basic Training) is a progressive and structured PT programme (based on the APTS) supports the development of new personnel and to help them successfully achieve Basic Training standards.
+The Role Fitness Test (Basic Training) is a progressive and structured PT programme (based on the Army Physical Training System) supports the development of new personnel and to help them successfully achieve Basic Training standards.
 The programme is designed to improve physical and mental robustness and resilience and to complement other exercises undertaken during the Basic Training phase.

-Role Fitness Test Soldier (RFT(S)) replaces the current AFT to become the in-Service test.
-RFT(S) testing will be role-related, gender and age free, reflecting the essential, most physically demanding task required to perform the specific role successfully.
-See poster below for further information All Ground Close Combat soldiers must complete a special set of standards by the end of their Initial Trade Training.
-These soldiers will undertake a progressive physical training programme to ensure these standards can be met prior to completing their Initial Trade Training and moving into productive Service.
+The RFT(S) is role-related, gender and age free, reflecting the essential, most physically demanding task required to perform the specific role successfully.
+There are specific standards for Ground Close Combat soldiers and Non Ground Close Combat soldiers.
+All soldiers will undertake a progressive physical training programme to ensure these standards can be met prior to completing their Initial Trade Training and moving into productive Service.